jstetich/FOCB_WQ/Graphics/Surface_Trends_Graphics.md

 #> s(station) 1.484e-08 2.000e+00 0     0.4
 ```

-Results are NOT the same.
-Salinity now shows no trend, while pH does.

--   Secchi shows no overall trend, but significant differences in
-    seasonal trends.
 -   Temperatures shows a significant trend and also a significant
     interaction (a surprise!).
 -   Salinity shows no significant trends or interactions.
 -   DO shows no significant trends or interactions.
--   Pct Saturation shows a significant trend, but no significant
+-   Secchi shows no overall trend, but significant differences in
-    interactions.
+    seasonal trends.
 -   pH shows significant trend, with interactions.
 -   Chloride shows significant trend, with interactions.

-## Compare Slopes
+### Compare Slopes

 Here, we pull the slopes from both models to guide preparation of
 annotation for the graphics….